s4m77/Project1_2-Group_08/Phase_1/README.md

 # HOW TO START THIS PROGRAM:

+    *o start the Crazy Putting game, run the file:
+#                                                  DesktopLauncher.java

-    To start the Crazy Putting game, run DesktopLauncher.java file.
-To chose the desired initial inputs, use the input.txt and velocity.txt files.
+    To chose the desired initial inputs, use the static String parameters filePathInput -for inputs- and filePathVelocity -for initial velocity- in FileInputManager and enter the desired file path to use.
+    Alternatively, change the initial parameters in the file currently selected (by defaul input_1.txt and velocity.txt)

     To shoot the ball, drag the mouse from the golf ball: a line will appear to help in the aiming.